Allexsen/Real-TimeSTT/README.md

-# Real-Time Streaming ASR with Gradio and Sherpa-ONNX
+# Real-Time Streaming ASR using Gradio and Sherpa-ONNX pretrained model

 This application provides real-time speech recognition through a Gradio web interface, utilizing a streaming ASR server powered by Sherpa-ONNX, and a pretrained ASR model.